river-corridors-sfa/Geospatial_variables/README.md

 # Geospatial_variables

 The scripts in this repository have been adapted from the original scripts written by Katie Willi.
 The original scripts can be found [here](https://github.com/rossyndicate/geospatial_for_conus_waters).
+If you use this data for your manuscript, please cite Katie's package as followes:
+Kathryn Willi, & Matthew R. V. Ross.
+(2023).
+Geospatial Data Puller for Waters in the Contiguous United States (Version v1).
+Zenodo. https://doi.org/10.5281/zenodo.8140272

 In addition to providing the data exported by Katie's script, here you will also find Net Primary Production (NPP) and Evapotranspiration data (ER) for the RC-SFA sites.
 The data was extracted using a script developed by Kristian Nelson.
 Net Primary Production is a mosaic of data from [here](https://e4ftl01.cr.usgs.gov/MOLT/MOD17A3HGF.061/2015.01.01/).
 Evapotranspiration came is a mosaic of data from [here](https://e4ftl01.cr.usgs.gov/MOLT/MOD16A3GF.061/2021.01.01/).